 At the beginning of summer, I began making these bowls for dinner and haven’t really stopped.
 I idled back on posting it because I figured it was too simple or too hippy or too Julia, but after making it dozens of times, I realized a few of you out there may form the same bond.

 And for those of you who follow none of the above?
 Well it’s just a really tasty, clean meal!
-Perfect for basically anyone looking for a filling, feel-good meal.
+Perfect for basically anyone looking for a filling, feel-good lunch or dinner.

-Let’s talk vegetables.
-I saute carrots, broccoli, and spinach, but you can use any of your favorite seasonal produce.
-I also like adding zucchini, bell peppers, and sweet potatoes from time to time…get creative with your sauteed veg!
+Sauté carrots, broccoli, and spinach to desired done-ness in a skillet.
+You can use any of your favorite seasonal produce.
+I also like adding zucchini, bell peppers, and sweet potatoes from time to time…get creative with your sautéed veg!

 Meal Prep Options: